 14 Ideas For Helping Your Child Cope With Peer Pressure

-2. When your child is young, don’t force them to share.
+Don’t force your child to share.
 Not only is this pointless- children don’t learn to share by having things they like taken off them- but if we do this we convey the message that their feelings matter less than the image we want them to portray.
 Instead of taking toys off your child to ‘share’ with someone else, ask your child to pass the toy to the next person when they are finished.
 This is how the adult world works too- I would never go over to Patrick and take a book off him because I wanted to read it- so I think this a good way of navigating the sharing issue and showing your child that their decisions and personal space are important.

 I hope this post has been helpful – not all of the ideas will be applicable to everyone, but I hope there are one or two nuggets that give you inspiration on helping your child deal with peer pressure confidently and effectively.